digital-raven/daybook/docs/man/daybook-convert.1.rst

 Daybook provides a framework for writing ones own converter function to ease manual importing of CSVs from an institution.
 Users may write their own converter modules by following the guidelines in this manpage, or they may select one of the presets provided by daybook.
-Presets may be selected from the locations specified in ``daybook_convert_path`` in the daybook configuration ini.
+Daybook searches the locations specified in the ``DAYBOOK_CONVERTERS`` environment variable.

 OPTIONS
 =======